dstrigl/HtREST/README.rst

         "datetime": "2020-01-29T13:12:07"
     }

-*Remark: If 'datetime' is empty current date and time of the host will be used.*
+*Remark: If "datetime" is empty current date and time of the host will be used.*

 **Curl:**